Kay0n/pmpcontrol/README.md

 This Python package provides an interface for interacting with the iCON Platform M+ MIDI control surface.

 ## Features

-- Set and get fader positions
+- Get and set fader positions
-- Set and get button light states
+- Get and set button light states
 - Add and remove event listeners for encoder, fader and button events
 - Sync fader positions with user movement, preventing them from dropping

 ## Installation